2022 Winners and Finalists

 - A mother’s anguish sparks push to train judges on intimate partner violence

-Gordon Hoekstra, Glenda Luymes and Nathan Griffiths, The Vancouver Sun, for a data-driven investigation into the readiness of B.C. communities for a world of increasing fires and floods.
+Gordon Hoekstra, Glenda Luymes and Nathan Griffiths, The Vancouver Sun/The Province, for a data-driven investigation into the readiness of B.C. communities for a world of increasing fires and floods.

 Bob Levin Award for Short Feature

 WINNER: Rosalyn Roy, National Post, for her first-person piece from Port aux Basques, Nfld. as parts of the town were destroyed by Hurricane Fiona.

 Maria Iqbal, Toronto Star, for her story on the one food item that actually became less expensive in Canada last year: the potato.